Unpacking the Black Box: Regulating Algorithmic Decisions: Introduction

+A parallel literature examines limits to the efficiency of algorithmic decisions, for example due to algorithmic bias \citep[e.g.][]{lambrecht2019algorithmic, arnold2022measuring, fuster2022predictably}.
+This work has asked whether such biases are worse than their analogs from simpler or non-algorithmic decisionmaking \citep[e.g.][]{cowgill2017algorithmic, agrawal2019exploring, chan2022selection, arnold2022measuring}, whether algorithms necessarily inherit biases from human-generated training data \citep[e.g.][]{rambachan2019bias,cowgill2019economics,barocas2016big,angelova2023algorithmic}, and whether algorithms are able to learn over time about disadvantaged groups that the algorithm initially evaluates poorly \citep{li2020hiring}.
+While often not expressed in a principal-agent framework, these concerns about algorithmic bias closely parallel the agency conflicts we study: an algorithm designer concerned about bias in her algorithm can use the same regulatory approach we provide, here viewing her algorithm as her agent.

-Our work contributes to a nascent literature that studies algorithmic decision-making \citep[e.g.][]{athey_allocation_2020} and how to regulate it.
-Most of the existing work in this area has focused on questions of algorithmic fairness, such as work by \citet{Gillis2019-pc} and \citet{Gillis2020-pl} on the limits and design of algorithmic audits.
-Most related to our approach, \cite{rambachan_economic_2020} study the regulation of algorithmic fairness in principal-agent framework.
-We make three contributions: First, we offer a framework that nests many types of potential incentive misalignment, including many types of distributional objectives as well as diverging risk preferences.
-Second, many contributions on algorithmic audits assume that disclosure of all underlying algorithmic inputs (data, training procedure and decision rule) is possible.
-We study a world in which regulators will have access only to parts of this information, such as a simplified representation of the credit scoring model.
-Given the complexity of ML/AI tools and potential limitation on the technical or legal reach of regulators, we believe it is important to study optimal algorithmic regulation under informational constraints.
-Third, we provide empirical validation for our theoretical results in a real-world dataset.
+Relative to these literatures, we make three contributions.
+First, we offer a framework that nests many types of potential incentive misalignment between a developer of an algorithm and social planner, or between any algorithmic agent and a principal: these include a broad set of distributional objectives and fairness concerns, as well as, for example, diverging risk preferences.
+Second, existing analyses of algorithmic audits and other algorithmic regulation often assume that disclosure of all underlying algorithmic inputs (data, training procedure, and decision rule) is possible.
+We study a world in which regulators will have access only to parts of this information, for example a simplified representation of the credit scoring model.
+Given the complexity of machine learning and artificial intelligence tools, and potential limitations on the technical or legal reach of regulators, it is important to study optimal algorithmic regulation under informational constraints.
+Third, we provide empirical validation for our theoretical results in a real-world, economically important setting, where we examine the regulation of consumer credit scoring.
+As in our Theorem \ref{thm:optimalregulation}, this empirical application shows that both a regulator and a lender can achieve privately preferred outcomes when the lender is permitted to use complex algorithmic credit scoring, rather than being constrained to simple and explainable models.